If you have de-matriculated from the Faculty of Humanities, you can apply to re-enrol.

 Moreover, the following rules apply:

 - You can only be re-enrolled at one of the Faculty's Master's degree programs at the beginning of a term: 1 February or 1 September.

-- If you have used all of your exam attempts, it is only possible to re-enrol if you get an exemption from the study board allowing you to re-take that subject.
+- If you have used all of your exam attempts, it is only possible to re-enrol if you get an exemption allowing you to re-take that subject.

 - If you have already completed a higher education program at the same level or higher, for example, a master's degree program, you should be aware that you cannot apply for admission from summer 2017 and beyond.

 - At re-enrolment you are normally enrolled on the most recent curriculum.
-This means that if you were originally enrolled on an older curriculum, there is a risk that some of the exams you took during your earlier period of enrolment cannot be transferred to your new Master's degree once you re-enrol.
+This means that if you were originally enrolled on an older curriculum, some of the exams you took during your earlier period of enrolment, might not be transferred to your new Master's degree once you re-enrol.